SQream/sqream_docs/guides/features/access_control.rst

    only superusers can create users and logins. see what can be done need 1-2 users in each group, for at least 2 schemas/departments this example will be very big just to show what this setup can do ...
+   example: a security officer for a department which will only have
+     read only access to a schema can only get that with admin option access granted to them

 After this setup: